TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Duplicate the updaters to exe/sfx files without "updater" suffix for old clients to update successfully
+- Update existing links on Discord

 - MacOS fixes
 	- GLFW_SAMPLES to 0
 	- Research the option to making this an app.zip